vegaprotocol/specs/protocol/0000-incentivised-data-node.md

 - only measure API challenge response time
 - only build Merkle tree but don't bother with the rest of the challenge

+### Network Parameters
+data_node_statistical_sensitivity
+	Initial: 1.05
+         If a data node requires <value> times the expected number of blocks, this marks an irregularity data_node_allowed failures
+	Initial value 3
+	If a data node needs more than the exepcted number of blocks <number> times in a row, then this marks an irregularity.

+data_node_measurement frequency
+	Initially 40000.

+The sensitivite values (1.05 and 3) should be tested for appropriateness before being finalized.

 ### Acceptance criteria (test case stories)
 - TODO: QA team